thwethandaraye/CS-Learning-UoP/README.md

 ## 🛠 Skills Learned So Far
 - Python basics
-- Problem solving
-- Programming logic
+- Logical thinking and problem-solving
+- Basic programming concepts
-- Git & GitHub
+- Git & GitHub version control
+- Learning how to think like a computer scientist

+🌱 Ongoing Philosophy

+This repository reflects learning, not perfection.
+It will grow and evolve as my knowledge and skills improve over time.

 Thanks for visiting! 💚💚